-Vue is a popular new technology that is growing rapidly for use in web applications.
-To make these applications even better, there is a rich ecosystem of tools and libraries that support it-including, of course, the Kendo UI library of Vue components.

-The strategies we've presented here for tooling, testing, performance, style and distribution will help you get started on the right path toward success.
-Once you have mastered the basics and have developed and deployed efficient and effective web apps, there is a rich and diverse set of tools, libraries and methodologies for you to explore.
-But at least you will be doing that with a solid foundation in what works.
+React is one of the hottest new web technologies, and there is a rich ecosystem of tools and libraries to support it, including the KendoReact components.
+The strategies we've presented here for tooling, testing, performance, style and distribution will help you get started on the path to success.
+Once you have mastered the basics, there is a rich and diverse set of tools, libraries and methodologies for you to explore.